 Exams Proctored by AccessibleNU

-If a you are unable to proctor a student's test and have fewer than 4 students requiring testing accommodations in your class, you and the student should communicate about the student taking the exam at AccessibleNU and follow these steps:
+If a you are unable to proctor a student's test and have up to 3 students requiring testing accommodations in your class, you and the student should communicate about the student taking the exam at AccessibleNU and follow these steps:

-- Fill out the student's Alternative Testing Contract (available via a link inside a red box in the student's accommodation email) to initiate this arrangement.
+- Fill out the student's Testing Services Proctoring Agreement (available via a link inside a red box in the student's accommodation email) to initiate this arrangement.
 Filling it out once covers all students in the class.

 - Instruct the student(s) to schedule their test through AccessibleNU's database at least one week prior to each test.
 Note: You are not able to schedule exams at AccessibleNU for your students.